 1930s suits were cut to add the illusion of both height and width.
 Suit jackets were long with wide padded shoulders and wide rolled notch or peak lapels.
 Peak lapels stretched out a bit further in the 30s with an angled tip upwards.
 The jacket nipped in at the upper waist and skirted out over the full hip.
 The double-breasted suit was especially good at adding width to the thin man.
 Portly men looked better with a box back jacket with or without center seams to allow for more movement.

 Suits jacket backs came in two styles.
 The belted back was a sportier carry over style from previous decades while the ventless back was a newer, smoother and length enhancing jacket that was also more affordable.

 Most suits came with a matching 5 or 6 button vest, with or without lapels and four slit pockets.
 Most were single-breasted vests, but a few still chose the more formal double-breasted waistcoat with two pockets.
-There was a brief trend of the collegiate two-tone vest with belt and the straight hem vest with high waisted Britsh trousers.
-Suit vests were not required to be worn, and typically only were worn by older gentlemen or savvy young dressers.
+There was a brief trend of the collegiate two-tone vest double-breasted vest with belt and the straight hem vest with high waisted Britsh trousers.

 Trouser waistbands were unique in the 1930s.
 The extra wide band, sometimes called a Hollywood trouser, without belt loops was favored by young men who wore them with sweater vests or sports coats.
 Metal ring tabs on the sides tightened the pant to the correct fit without the need for belts or suspenders.